backstage/backstage/docs/features/software-templates/writing-templates.md

       type: string
       ui:backstage:
         review:
-          show: false # wont print any info about 'hidden' property on Review Step
+          show: false # won't print any info about 'hidden' property on Review Step
 ```

 ### The Repository Picker